scriban/scriban/readme.md

 ## Features

+- An **extensible sandbox execution model**: You have the full control about which Scripting objects (and so properties and methods) are accessible from Scriban templates.
 - Very **efficient**, **fast** parser and a **lightweight** runtime.
 CPU and Garbage Collector friendly.
 - Powered by a Lexer/Parser providing a **full Abstract Syntax Tree, fast, versatile and robust**, more efficient than regex based parsers.
   - Precise source code location (path, column and line) for error reporting